Ion-Specific Anomalous Water Diffusion in Aqueous Electrolytes: A Machine-Learned Many-Body Force Field Study with MACE: Results

 \subsection{Static properties}

 In Fig.~\ref{fig:RDF_comparison_NaCl_CsI}, we report the partial radial distribution functions (RDFs) involving the oxygen atom of water for NaCl and CsI aqueous solutions at the different concentrations considered.
 In both systems, we observe a progressive flattening of the first minimum and the second maximum of $g_{OO}(r)$ with increasing concentration, while only minor changes are observed in $g_{OX}(r)$, where $X$ denotes an ionic species in the solution.
 A similar behavior was reported by Ding et al. \cite{ding2014anomalous} for both AIMD simulations (using the revPBE-D3 exchange–correlation functional) and classical force fields.
 Consistent trends were also observed by Avula et al. \cite{avula2023understanding} using a DeePMD neural network trained on revPBE-D3 data.
 A quantitative comparison of structural properties between our model and previous simulation results is provided in the Appendix (Section \ref{sec:Appendix_comparison_other_models}).
 In Fig.~\ref{fig:RDF_comparison_CsI_250_mol}, we report the partial RDFs for ionic pairs.
-As expected, oppositely charged ion pairs (Na$^+$–Cl$^-$ and Cs$^+$–I$^-$) exhibit a pronounced first peak corresponding to contact ion pairs, followed by a second maximum associated with solvent-separated configurations.
+As expected, anion-cation pairs (Na$^+$–Cl$^-$ and Cs$^+$–I$^-$) exhibit a pronounced first peak corresponding to the so-called Contact Ion Pairs (CIP), followed by a second maximum associated with solvent-separated pairs.
 For like-charged pairs, a significant first peak is observed only for Na$^+$–Na$^+$ and I$^-$–I$^-$, whereas no pronounced first maximum is found for Cl$^-$–Cl$^-$ and Cs$^+$–Cs$^+$.
+As shown in the central panels of Fig.~\ref{fig:RDF_comparison_CsI_250_mol}, the radial distribution functions (RDFs) reveal a dominant first peak for CsI, corresponding to the contact ion pair state, in which the cation and anion are in direct contact.
+This peak is markedly more intense than the second peak, associated with the solvent-separated ion pair state, in which one or more water molecules are interposed between the two ions.
+This indicates a pronounced preference for direct ion contact over the solvent-separated configuration for CsI.
+Conversely, for NaCl, the two peaks display comparable intensities, showing that both configurations are significantly populated, with no strong preference for one over the other.
+This behavior is in agreement with Fennell et al.~\cite{Fennell2009IonPairing} who found that for ion pairs of similar size, such as Cs$^+$ and I$^-$, the contact ion pair state is favored, whereas for pairs of different size, such as Li$^+$ and Cl$^-$, the two populations are more comparable.
 We also observe a systematic concentration dependence, consistent with previous studies employing different simulation models.
-A comparison with available earlier MD simulations is provided in the Appendix.
+A comparison with available earlier Machine Learning MD simulations is provided in the Appendix.

 From the partial RDFs $g_{\alpha\beta}(r)$, we can obtain the partial structure factors $S_{\alpha\beta}(k)$ defined as

 from which the neutron scattering factor can be computed as